The Xometry app works best with JavaScript enabled!

 1. Metals: Ductile metals like stainless steel and many other alloys tend to yield and then deform under stress, while brittle metals such as high-carbon steels are more prone to fracture with minimal plastic deformation.
 Low-carbon steel, on the other hand, can bend under stress until it reaches a yield point where it becomes strain hardened.
 This makes it less ductile and more brittle, which can increase the likelihood of failure under certain conditions.

-2. Polymers: The stress-strain behavior of polymers is diverse and can be observed in Figure 1 below:
+2. Polymers: The stress-strain behavior of polymers is diverse.

 The red curve represents a brittle polymer, which fractures after only elastic deformation.
 On the other hand, the blue curve depicts a plastic polymer, with a yield point and a peak stress value.
 When pulled further, fracture occurs, and the stress value at that point is known as the tensile strength.
 Elastomers, shown in green, are a unique class of polymers with rubber-like elasticity that can return to their original shape unless extended to the point of fracture.

 While stress-strain curves for some polymers may resemble those for metals, polymers have distinct mechanical properties compared to metals or ceramics.
 For instance, a highly elastic polymer can stretch up to 10 times its original length before breaking, while a metal may only elastically stretch up to 10% of its original length and can stretch plastically to twice its length before fracturing.
-Moreover, the largest elastic modulus values for polymers are considerably lower than those for ceramics and metals, as shown in Figure 2 below:
+Moreover, the largest elastic modulus values for polymers are considerably lower than those for ceramics and metals.

-How Does Stress and Strain Relate to Each Other?
+How Stress and Strain Relate to Each Other

 The simplest way that stress and strain are related to each other is that one causes the other: stress causes strain.
 The parameter that describes the relationship is Young's modulus.
 Another way that stress and strain relate is through the material's elastic modulus, which is a measure of the material's stiffness.
 The elastic modulus relates the stress applied to a material to a resulting strain.
 The relationship between stress and strain is described by Hooke's law, which states that the stress applied to a material is directly proportional to the strain that results, as long as the material is behaving elastically.
 This relationship is only valid up until the elastic limit of a material.
 Mathematically, this can be expressed as: